SJ23 Tech Tip A01, (Updated 2024-12-24) Bob Schimmel, Betsy Schultz & Randy Cook

 Hopkins Trailer Break-Away System e/w sealed battery & DC/DC charger)

-I thought it high time to install a break-away system.
-All else on the trailer is working 100% so this can finally be installed to complete it.
+It's high time to install a trailer break-away system.
+All else on the trailer is working 100% so this can finally be installed to complete the package.

-MOUNTING PLATE - The aluminum mounting plate screwed to the winch tree post.
+Fig 1, MOUNTING PLATE - The aluminum mounting plate screwed to the winch tree post.
 I got fancy by drilling and tapping the holes for the four machine screws.
-Its a nice high place so it stays dry on the ramp and protected from ground spray.
+Its a nice high place so it stays dry on the ramp and should protect the battery box from road spray.

-BATTERY BOX - This is the final installation.
-It warmed up here so I could install the wiring.
+Fig 2, BATTERY BOX - The battery box with internal charger installed.
+It warmed up in late Fall so I installed the wiring.
 The cover is latched with tiny carabineers for quick field service.
-There is a test switch on the lower left of the cover to confirm the state of charge.
+The test switch to confirm the state of charge is on the lower left corner of the cover.

-The tow vehicle supplies fused 12V (~10A max) power via the 7 pin Bargman trailer connector to the Hopkins Trailer Break-Away System.
-The Hopkins internal DC/DC charger isolates and maintains the battery charge.
-The test switch with LED shows state of charge for piece of mind prior to driving.
+Fig 4, CHARGER WIRING DIAGRAM - The tow vehicle supplies fused 12V (~10A max) power via the 7 pin Bargman trailer connector to the Hopkins Trailer Break-Away System.
+This is when you realize the advantage of having a "trailer package" in the truck.
+The Hopkins internal DC/DC charger isolates the battery and maintains the charge.
+The test switch with LED shows state of charge for peace of mind prior to driving.

 The wiring goes down the winch post where it splits aft to my terminal strip and forward to the break-away switch.
 The cable that plugs into the vehicle, the break-away wires and trailer wires all interconnect at the terminal strip shown above.
-The terminal strip tucked inside the trailer rail ensures a secure electrical connection for the brakes, lights and the break-away system.
-I've never experienced a failure despite numerous immersions.
+The terminal strip is tucked inside the trailer rail to ensure a secure electrical connection for the brakes, lights and the break-away system.
+I've never experienced a failure, despite numerous immersions, since they are lubricated with ATF.
 It is also a convenient spot to test and isolate a problem especially since the wires are labeled.
 See schematic diagram below and those in Tech Tip A08

 NOTE - I wouldn't connect a large electrical load to this small battery.
-But an LED to light up the area might be useful to replace a tire at night on the road.
+But an LED pointed down to light up the area might be useful to replace a tire at night.
 Remember to switch it off when you resume your travel.

 Usually its the trailer coupler that lets go.
 This is why the length of the break-away cable must be set so the electric brakes come on when the tongue drops on the crossed chains.
 The Idea being that the trailer brakes slow the trailer, thereby protecting the tow vehicle.
 However, the length of the cable must also permit the tow vehicle to turn without the pulling the cable out of the switch.
 This is going to take a bit to figure out this Spring.

-WIRING - The wiring between the battery box at top, terminal strip and the break-away switch is complete.
+Fig 6, WIRING INSTALLATION - The wiring between the battery box at top, terminal strip and the break-away switch is complete.
 I still have a ground wire to terminate at the switch.
 Low temperature issues again.

-All trailer brake functions work, which is the important part.
+All trailer brake functions have been tested to confirm they work, which is the important part.

 SAFETY